nusolar/NUsolar-CAN/docs/creatingNewPackets.md

-@page def_packets_guide Creating New Packet Layouts Guide
+\page def_packets_guide Creating New Packet Layouts Guide

 NUsolar MCP2515 CAN Library for Arduino -- Defining New CAN Packet Layouts
 =====================